nathanbuchar/node-cipher/docs/using-the-node-js-api.md

 Installation
 ------------

-To install NodeCipher, simply run the following
+To install `node-cipher`, simply run the following

     $ npm install node-cipher

-This will install the NodeCipher package into your project's `node_modules` directory.
+This will install the `node-cipher` package into your project's `node_modules` directory.